AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/network_tool.md

 This window is also helpful for figuring out if two different cables or devices are part of the same network when messing around with
 [Subnetworks](../ae2-mechanics/subnetworks.md).

+## Hiding Facades

+<a href="facades.md">Facades</a> will be hidden while holding a network tool in either hand.

+You can interact with blocks behind hidden facades without having to remove the facades first.

 ## Recipe

 <RecipeFor id="network_tool" />